Mahi3005/Updated_Repo_Nada/README.md

-# this is a diabetes predction model integrated with nillion netwrorks
+# this is a diabetes predction model integrated with nillion networks